 Are you interested in the dual-degree physics/engineering program?
 The advantage to our program is flexibility.
 For most engineering degrees, the first two years of our program are identical to the first two years of the Bachelor of Science physics degree.
 Only in the remaining years do the courses become specific to the engineering discipline.
 For information on the engineering programs you are interested in pursuing, and to develop an appropriate multi-year sample schedule, please contact Deanna Marshall the physics/engineering dual-degree advisor.
 Schedules will differ slightly depending on the engineering institution you wish to partner with.

 Are you a transfer student?
 Send the Department Chair an unofficial transcript and he can work with you to develop an appropriate multi-year sample schedule.

 You can download a tentative list of Physics courses that will be offered between Fall 2015 and Spring 2019.
 This list is intended to help students plan their physics load for the upcoming year.
 If you have any questions about the availability of certain courses, please contact the Department Chair.
-CWU students can access the most up-to-date class schedules on Safari.
+CWU students can access the most up-to-date class schedules on MyCWU.
 University-wide course schedules and calendars are available here.

 Neuroscience is an incredibly broad field with numerous contributions from physicists in the past anIs There A Place For You In Outer Space?
 May’s Star Party Focuses On The Space Program

 From putting a man on the moon, to exploring the farthest reaches of outer space, the National AeroThe Formation Of Stars, Etc. Presentation May 20

 In 1926, Sir Arthur Eddington wrote, "...but it is reasonable to hope that in a not too distant futu